 Our basic CAD library of individually downloadable PCB footprints and schematic symbols will always be free for this reason.

 For professional designers who need productivity-enhancing features, we offer a Premium version.
-The Premium version provides 24-hour parts requests, private libraries of CAD parts that can be downloaded in bulk, and unlimited 3D STEP models for components.
+The Premium version provides 24-hour parts requests, private libraries of CAD parts that can be downloaded in bulk, and free InstaPart requests every month.
 To compare plans, see our Pricing Page.

 No. We consider ourselves an EDA data company and have no intentions of releasing any design software.
 We work collaboratively with existing EDA tools, rather than compete with them.